 Financial and resource management

 - Manage the day-to-day funding and resourcing obligations of the RTLB service.

-- In collaboration with the principal, draft an annual budget for approval by the lead kura/school board.
+- In collaboration with the principal, draft an annual budget for approval by the lead school, kura board.

-- Develop rigorous systems for needs-based allocation of student support funding, and the reimbursement of RTLB travel.
+- Develop rigorous systems for needs-based allocation of learning support funding, and the reimbursement of RTLB travel.

 - In collaboration with the lead school, maintain accurate financial records, and an RTLB asset register.

 - Manage RTLB staffing so that the annual RTLB staffing entitlement is fully utilised but not exceeded.